acmccs2022con66/Branch/README.md

 Branch_client.py demonstrates the client side of Alice and Bob.

-Branch_cloud.py demostrates the cloud side of Cloud A and Cloud B.
+Branch_cloud.py demonstrates the cloud side of Cloud A and Cloud B.